Welcome to this NASM or AFAA webpage. This website is owned and operated by National

 To the extent permitted by applicable law, we may collect data in an automated manner and make automated decisions, including using machine learning algorithms, about users of our Services in order to provide or optimize the Services offered and/or delivered, for security or analytics purposes, and for any other lawful purpose.
 Our Services may collect certain information by automated means when you access or use our Services.
 This information may include, but is not limited to, usage details, Internet Protocol ("IP") address, browser type, browser language, devices you use, access times, the sites linked from, pages visited, applications downloaded or accessed, links and features used, content viewed or requested, information collected through cookies and other such information.
 We generally collect this information to improve our Services for our users, to learn about our users’ interests and enhance the Services we provide, for security and analytics purposes, and for other lawful purposes.
 To learn more, please see our “Cookies and Similar Technologies” section below.

-Educational Records (FERPA) and Medical Records (HIPAA).
-In providing our Services, we are not directly covered by the U.S. Federal Educational Rights and Privacy Act (“FERPA”) or the U.S. Health Insurance Portability and Accountability Act (“HIPAA”).
-However, to the extent we are required to do so by contract with an organization who provides your personal information to us or with whom we share your information, and to the extent that such personal information provided to us is subject to FERPA or an equivalent law or regulation for your state or country of residence, or HIPAA or an equivalent law or regulation for your state or country of residence, we will comply with such applicable law as required by such contract.
+In providing our Services, we are not directly covered by the U.S. Health Insurance Portability and Accountability Act (“HIPAA”).
+However, to the extent we are required to do so by contract with your Institution, and to the extent that such personal information provided to us is subject to HIPAA or an equivalent law or regulation for your state or country of residence, we will comply with such applicable law as required by such contract.

 How We May Use Your Information.